 In the 1840s there was a small change crisis in the Colony of New South Wales.
 It was perhaps most severely felt in the Port Phillip District, at that time still part of the Colony.
 Australian colonial governments were not keen to take responsibility for providing coins.
 Coins were made in England and the British government could make a penny for less than a penny.
 The Colonial government could only buy one for a penny, then pay the cost of shipping and, once the coins were worn out, they would be responsible for replacing them.
 The retail trade already had a solution with the issue of copper tokens.

 On one side of the token retailers placed their name and business and on the other a figure of Britannia like the one on a real penny.
 When these arrived in 1849, they were given out in change as pennies from their shop.
 There was outrage in the morning papers the next day demanding that the police and law courts take immediate action.
 However, the tokens were not forgeries, they were not copies of real coins and clearly stated what company had issued them.
 Soon, shops all over Melbourne and Geelong were ordering tokens issued in their name to give as change to customers.
-In Geelong, the most famous token was issued by the ironmongers—Richard Parker.
+In Geelong, the most famous token was issued by the ironmongers—Richard Parker, known as the Parker Penny.

 Parker issued at least ten varieties of tokens, all with the same inscription and figure on the faces, but with slight variations.
 When the tokens arrived, they were emptied out in a huge pile in the window, and as small change was scarce, people flocked to the shop to exchange their silver for the more convenient copper.
 All pennies were withdrawn from circulation in the 1860s.